-- RAID Level 3: Bit-Interleaved Parity exploit the fact that disk controllers can detect whether a sector has been read correctly - a single parity bit is enough for error correction since we know which disk has failed - When writing data, corresponding parity bits must also be computed and written to a parity bit disk - To recover data in a damaged disk, compute the parity of the bits from the sectors in the other disks.
+RAID Level 3: Bit-Interleaved Parity

+- a single parity bit is enough for error correction since we know which disk has failed - When writing data, corresponding parity bits must also be computed and written to a parity bit disk - To recover data in a damaged disk, compute the parity of the bits from the sectors in the other disks.
 If the parity is equal to the stored parity, the missing bit is 0; otherwise the missing bit is 1. - Good as Level 2, but less expensive in the number of extra disks (one disk overhead) - Benefits over Level 1: needs only one parity disk for several disks (Level 1, one mirror disk for every disk)

-- RAID Level 4: Block-Interleaved Parity uses block-level striping, and keeps a parity block on a separate disk for corresponding blocks from N other disks. - When writing data block, corresponding block of parity bits must also be computed and written to parity disk - To find value of a damaged block, compute parity of bits from corresponding blocks (including parity block).
+RAID Level 4: Block-Interleaved Parity

+uses block-level striping, and keeps a parity block on a separate disk for corresponding blocks from N other disks.

+- When writing data block, corresponding block of parity bits must also be computed and written to parity disk - To find value of a damaged block, compute parity of bits from corresponding blocks (including parity block).

-- RAID Level 4 (Cont.) - Before writing a block, parity data must be computed - Can be done by using old parity block, old value of current block and new value of current block (2 block reads + 2 block writes) - Or by recomputing the parity value using the new values of blocks corresponding to the parity block - Parity block becomes a bottleneck for independent block writes since every block write also writes to parity disk block 1 block 5 block 9 block 2 block 6 block 10
+- RAID Level 4 (Cont.) - Before writing a block, parity data must be computed - Can be done by using old parity block, old value of current block and new value of current block (2 block reads + 2 block writes) - Or by recomputing the parity value using the new values of blocks corresponding to the parity block - Parity block becomes a bottleneck for independent block writes since every block write also writes to parity disk